hc-vedang/hc-vedang/README.md

 ### Hi there 👋

-By day I am a Senior Software Engineer at Humancloud Technologies Pvt Ltd. By night I write code for my own practice and to explore various technologies.
+By day, I am a Senior Software Engineer at Humancloud Technologies Pvt Ltd. By night, I write code for my own practice and to explore various technologies.

-I like you go for trekking or to adventures trips for fun.
+I also enjoy going for trekking and adventurous trips for fun.

-<b>My favourite quote :</b> <i>"There's always plenty of room for improvement - in your code, in your abilities, in
+**My favorite quote:**
-   you."</i>
+*"There's always plenty of room for improvement - in your code, in your abilities, in you."*

 <h3 align="left">Languages and Technologies</h3>
 <p align="left">